Indians hit 4 HRs, bullpen hangs on for 8-6 win vs. Astros

-CLEVELAND (AP) - Yonder Alonso, Jason Kipnis and Edwin Encarnacion each hit two-run homers, and Cleveland's beleaguered bullpen hung on as the Indians defeated the Houston Astros 8-6 on Saturday night.

-Michael Brantley added a solo homer and the Indians needed every bit of the power display to end Houston's five-game winning streak.
+Zach McAllister, Tyler Olson, Dan Otero and Cody Allen combined to allow one run over the final 3 1/3 innings to make four homers hold up.

+"That's a big pick-me-up right there," said Allen, who pitched a perfect ninth for his eighth save.
+"That was a game we really needed."

-Andrew Miller was placed on the 10-day disabled list with inflammation in his right knee before the game, leaving a major hole in the AL's worst bullpen.
+Miller is out with inflammation in his right knee.
+Even though the left-hander has struggled, his absence leaves a major hole in the AL's worst bullpen.

+"This season has not been easy by any means," Allen said.
+"This is a hard game.
+This is a humbling game, unforgiving.
+We know we can do it, but it's trying to show up every single day and build on what we did the previous day."

+Added manager Terry Francona: "I was happy for those guys.
+They've had a tough stretch.
+Some good things happened."

 Lance McCullers Jr. (6-3) gave up seven runs in 4 1/3 innings after holding the Indians to one hit in seven scoreless innings last Sunday.